nicnocquee/simple-i18n-next/readme.md

 ### defaultLanguage

 You can use the `defaultLanguage` string to get the default language in your application.
-For example
+For example:

 ```tsx
 import { defaultLanguage } from '@/locales/.generated/types'